Let’s bring regenerative agriculture to NYC.

 This panel will explore the challenges of measuring soil carbon, from overlooked MRV (Measurement, Reporting, and Verification) issues to misconceptions in the field.
 Experts will discuss key differences across carbon markets, agricultural contexts, and the trade-offs between measurement rigor and scale.

-• Cortlandt Meyerson (Why Regenerative)
+• Cortlandt Meyerson & Jackson Baris (Why Regenerative)

 • Hear from organizations in regenerative and sustainable agriculture on available internships, jobs, board seats, and other roles!